 Continuously recording instruments monitor deformation and seismicity on Mauna Loa.
 In addition to these sites, many other benchmarks are used in GPS surveys; they are reoccupied yearly or whenever necessary.

-Huge extensions associated with the 1975 and 1984 eruptions were caused by magma rising from the summit reservoir to the volcano's surface.
-During the 1984 eruption, after the summit area inflated, it contracted and subsided rapidly as lava erupted along the northeast rift zone.
+The huge extensions associated with the 1975 and 1984 eruptions were caused by magma rising from the summit reservoir to the volcano's surface.
+During the 1984 eruption, the summit area contracted and subsided rapidly as magma left the reservoir to feed the eruption along the northeast rift zone.
 When the eruption stopped, the summit magma reservoir immediately began to re-inflate.
-The inflation stopped in 1993.
-From 1993 to 2002, distances across the caldera shortened by as much as 7 cm, and leveling surveys in 1996 and 2000 measured more than 7 cm of subsidence southeast of Moku`aweoweo.
+The inflation ceased in 1993; distances across the caldera decreased and the ground surface subsided from then until 2002.